crossdb-org/docs/docs/admin/shell.md

 ## Open DB

 ```
-crossdb school
+xdb-cli school
 ```

 ## Open DB and Execute Command

 ```
-crossdb -e 'SELECT * FROM student WHERE id=1; SELECT * FROM student WHERE age=10' school
+xdb-cli -e 'SELECT * FROM student WHERE id=1; SELECT * FROM student WHERE age=10' school
 ```

 ## Embedded Shell